287mdsahil/lexical_analyzer/README.md

 ### Package Information

-1. `algorithms` - implementation of Thompson and Subset Construction Algorithm
+1. `algorithms` - implementation of thompson and subset construction algorithms
-2. `automata` - finite state machines
+2. `automata` - finite state machines like NFA and DFA
 3. `lexer` - lexical analyzer
 4. `regex` - regular expression parsing, and utilities like shunting yard algorithm and tree generation
-5. `utils` - utility classes for support
+5. `utils` - utility classes for support like buffer and string escaping

 ### UML Diagram

 ![Image failed to load](./resources/uml/uml.png)

 ### Compilation